Divi Tips 71

 }

-4 - Shift the image (of the cloud) so that it is behind the fields:
+4 – Declare the image (the cloud) so that it is placed behind the fields:

 .et_bloom .et_bloom_form_header.split img {